Transfer From Fidelity to Charles Schwab

 Transfer from Fidelity to Schwab

-either the broker’s website or mobile app.
-Just look for the orange button on the website to open a new account, or go into the settings menu on the mobile app (icon in the upper-left corner) and find the link to open a new account.
+Step 1: Now that you know what you’re transferring out of and what you’re moving into, you need to get that receiving account open.
+It’s very easy to open a new investment account at Schwab on either the broker’s website or mobile app.
+Just look for the orange button on the website to open a new account, or use the account-opening feature in the mobile app.
 An existing account will work if it meets the following two requirements:

 (1) Same account type as the outgoing account (such as custodial, joint, or IRA)